rreece/rreece.github.io/outline-of-philosophy/physics.md

 TODO:

 -   The goal of statistical mechanics.
--   How statistical mechanics can be seen a pure mathematics.
+-   How statistical mechanics can be seen as pure mathematics.
 -   Statistical mechanics and thermodynamics
 -   Entropy